-As an update to my earlier articles: What is my Company’s Carbon Footprint? and What is my Company’s Carbon Footprint 2020?, this article provides an opportunity to report on my business Greenhouse Gas emissions for my environmental consultancy, onePlanet Solutions, for the financial year 2020/2021 and steps that we intend to take to reduce our Climate Change impact.
+This article provides an opportunity to report on my business Greenhouse Gas emissions for my environmental consultancy, onePlanet Solutions, for the financial year 2021/2022 and the steps that we intend to take to reduce our Climate Change impact.

 If you missed earlier posts in this series: How to declare a Climate Emergency? , How I declared a Climate Emergency?, What I did after I declared a Climate Emergency? & How to calculate Greenhouse Gas emissions for a Climate Emergency?, you can catch-up on the steps taken on behalf of my environmental consultancy to declare a Climate Emergency.